Leading Oregon State University donor’s gifts surpass $36 million for the arts

 CORVALLIS, Ore. – Oregon State University celebrated business leader, philanthropist and OSU alumna Patricia Valian Reser Friday night for a decade of transformative gifts totaling more than $36 million for university arts programs, faculty, students and facilities.

-Oregon State announced that a new $75 million arts center under construction on its Corvallis campus will be named the Patricia Valian Reser Center for the Creative Arts.
+Oregon State announced that a new $75 million arts center under construction on its Corvallis campus will be named the Patricia Valian Reser Center for the Creative Arts, known as PRAx.
 The announcement was made as the university and the OSU Foundation publicly launched Oregon State’s second university-wide fundraising and engagement campaign.

 Prior to Friday night’s announcement, a $25 million contribution by Reser to the 49,000-square-foot arts center had been identified as an anonymous gift.